ElaWajdzik/SQL_Challenge_Case_Study_5---Data-Mart/C. Before & After Analysis.md

 According to the data, the total sales value declined over the 12-week period.
 The decrease amounted to 152 million, representing a 2.14% drop in value.

+According to the data, total sales decreased in the 12-week period following the packaging change, with a decline of approximately 152.3 million, representing a 2.14% reduction in sales.
+The implemented change may have contributed to a decrease in revenue; however, to confirm this, we would need an analysis of historical sales data from similar periods to assess the impact of seasonality on sales during the studied timeframe.

 ### 3. How do the sale metrics for these 2 periods before and after compare with the previous years in 2018 and 2019?